Isha Ambani’s husband Anand Piramal’s net worth: The lavish lifestyle of the Piramal's Executive Director

 Anand Piramal’s fleet of luxury cars

 Gulita is bustling with luxury cars owned by the ED of Piramal Group.
-A Range Rover Sports worth Rs 1 crore, Mercedes Maybach 3600 worth Rs 10 crores, Jaguar F-Pace worth Rs 70 lakhs, Mercedes Benz S350D worth Rs 1.4 crores, Aston Martin Rapide worth Rs 3.29 crores and a Lamborghini Gallardo worth Rs 3.06 crores are just some of the luxury cars that grace the garage at the Bandra home.
+A Range Rover Sports, Mercedes Maybach 3600, Jaguar F-Pace, Mercedes Benz S350D, Aston Martin Rapide and a Lamborghini Gallardo are just some of the luxury cars that grace the garage at the Bandra home.

 Hero Image: Courtesy bollywoodmoviemania/Instagram; Featured Image: Courtesy Getty Images